-Collecting data often requires tools that can't be found in Excel spreadsheets, form builders, and survey apps, especially for those working in the field.
-Depending on the use case, data collectors may need to capture images, video, and GPS coordinates, then complete a questionnaire, all before signing off on the form and sending it in.
-Data collection apps allow you to do much more than just record responses, whether you're in the field or working from an office.
+Collecting good data in the field often requires tools that can't be found in Excel spreadsheets, form builders, and survey apps.
+Depending on what the data will be used for, data collectors, researchers, inspectors, and anyone else involved may need to capture time-stamped images and video or accurate GPS coordinates, then complete a questionnaire, all before legally signing off on the form and sending it in.
+Great data collection software enables you to do all this and much more.
+You aren't just stuck sticking responses into a spreadsheet, whether you're in the field or working from an office.

 You can send all the data you collect to whatever database tool you use by connecting it to Zapier.
 Check out these 3 workflows to help you get the most out of your database, or take a look at how Zapier works.

 The 5 best data collection tools

 KoBoToolbox for the best free data collection app

 What makes a great app for data collection?

 All of our best apps roundups are written by humans who've spent much of their careers using, testing, and writing about software.
 We spend dozens of hours researching and testing apps, using each app as it's intended to be used and evaluating it against the criteria we set for the category.
 We're never paid for placement in our articles from any app or for links to any site—we value the trust readers put in us to offer authentic evaluations of the categories and apps we review.
 For more details on our process, read the full rundown of how we select apps to feature on the Zapier blog.